Stress and shame

-In her research on work-related stress Pedersen has been preoccupied with describing the relation between acknowledgement and stress, for which she employs the notion of shame to, among other things, describe an experience of not being able to receive recognition.
-This is illustrated in the following quote from an interview Pedersen conducted with an employee, who reflects about her experiences just before a stress-related sick leave:
+In her research on work-related stress Pernille has been preoccupied with describing the relation between acknowledgement and stress, for which she employs the notion of shame to, among other things, describe an experience of not being able to receive recognition.
+This is illustrated in the following quote from an interview Pernille conducted with an employee, who reflects about her experiences just before a stress-related sick leave:

 “I was simply incapable of receiving the praise that my manager gave me.
 I told her that her praise of me was in fact undeserved.
 She tried to convince me that she meant it.
 I heard what she said, and I was certainly happy about it, but I kept having the feeling that it was undeserved and that I had cheated her.”